Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Decision Point 3 of 3

-Helen needs a response strategy by noon.
-The Section 2 notice is legally compulsory — you must produce the requested documents.
-But how you respond, how quickly, and what posture you adopt will shape the SFO’s view of Meridian for the entire investigation.
-This is where the cumulative weight of your decisions — across all four modules — either protects Meridian or exposes it.
+Helen wants a response strategy by noon.
+The Section 2 notice is legally compulsory.
+But how you respond, how fast, and what posture you take will shape the SFO’s view of Meridian for the whole investigation.
+The cumulative weight of every decision across this course lands here.

 How does Meridian respond to the SFO?